BG3-Community-Library-Team/bg3-community/Lore/Species/Gith.md

 title: Gith
 description: An overview of the Gith species
 published: true
-date: 2024-04-27T08:47:08.013Z
+date: 2024-04-27T08:48:00.232Z
 tags: lore, species, gith, dark sun, spelljammer, planescape, forgotten realms
 editor: markdown
 dateCreated: 2024-04-26T22:12:05.114Z
 ---

 # Gith
 The Gith comprise several factions of beings who have escaped Illithid control.
 Some lead lives as soldiers in a never-ending war, while others prefer a more chaotic monastical approach.
-All of them hate Mind Flayers with a passion, and most hate each other nearly as much.
+All of them hate Mind Flayers with a passion^[1]^, and most hate each other nearly as much.
 The various types of Gith are more akin to subgroups, rather than subspecies.

 ## List of Subgroups